CP violations in a predictive $A_4$ symmetry model: Introduction

 \section{Introduction}

-The data of neutrino oscillation experiments definitely affirmed that neutrinos have mass and they are mixing.
-Based on neutrino experimental data, in 2002, P. F. Harrison et al. \cite{TBM} proposed the structure of neutrino mixing matrix which named Tri-Bimaximal (TB).
-According to this structure, the reactor mixing angle, $\theta_{13}$, is zero and the Dirac CP violating phase has no meaning.
-Subsequently, there have been a lot of efforts to build a simple model that leads to TB mixing pattern of leptons, and an interesting way seems to be the use of some discrete non-Abelian flavor groups added to the gauge group of the Standard Model (SM).
-There is a series of such models based on the symmetry groups $A_4$ \cite{A4, A4_2Higgs}, $T'$ \cite{T'}, and $S_4$ \cite{old S4}...
-These models are usually realized at some high energy scale $\Lambda$ and the groups are spontaneously broken due to a set of scalar multriplets.
-Based on the most updated data of neutrino oscillation experiments, the values of neutrino mixing angles are given in \cite{rpp2016} where the reactor mixing angle is relatively large, $\theta_{13} \sim 8^0$.
-As a result, the mentioned models are needed to re-examine for their consistence with recent experimental results.
-There are lots of efforts to generate the non-zero value of neutrino mixing angle $\theta_{13}$ as well as leptogenesis in the frame work of $A_4$ model, see for examples, Ref. \cite{new A4}.
-However, according to these works, the only inclusion of higher order corrections would not produce such large value of $\theta_{13}$.
-Then the leading orders of the original $A_4$ models are required, and there are several attempts built in this direction, see for example in Refs. \cite{new A4_1, new A4_2, new A4_3}.
-Besides two triplet flavons as usual, tree singlet flavons were used in Ref. \cite{new A4_1}, and two singlet flavons $\xi, \xi'$ transform as $1, 1'$ of the $A_4$ in Refs. \cite{new A4_2, new A4_3} in order to accommodate with the present neutrino data.
-However, leptogenesis have not studied in Ref. \cite{new A4_2}, whereas in Ref. \cite{new A4_3}, for having conventional leptogenesis, the authors considered the contribution of the next-to-leading order corrections to right handed neutrino (RHN) mass matrix in the suppersymmetry framework.
-In this work, we will study flavored leptogenesis with the help of renormalization group evolution of the Dirac Yukawa coupling matrix.
+The experimental data for neutrino oscillation definitely affirmed that neutrinos are massive and they are mixing.
+Based on neutrino experimental data, in 2002, P. F. Harrison et al.~\cite{Harrison:2002er,Harrison:2002kp,Harrison:2002et,Harrison:2003aw} proposed the structure of neutrino mixing matrix named tri-bimaximal (TB).
+According to this structure, the reactor mixing angle, $\theta_{13}$, is zero and the Dirac CP-violating phase has no meaning.
+Subsequently, there was a lot of effort to build simple models leading to the TB mixing pattern of leptons.
+An interesting way seems to be the use of some discrete non-Abelian flavor groups added to the gauge group of the Standard Model (SM).
+There is a series of such models based on the symmetry groups $A_4$ \cite{Ma:2001dn,Babu:2002dz,Altarelli:2005yp,Altarelli:2005yx,Bazzocchi:2007na,Brahmachari:2008fn,Adhikary:2008au}, $T'$~\cite{Feruglio:2007uu,Chen:2007afa,Frampton:2007et,Frampton:2009fw}, and $S_4$ \cite{Pakvasa:1978tx,Brown:1984mq,Lee:1994qx,Ma:2005pd}.
+These models are usually realized at some high-energy scale $\Lambda$ and the groups are spontaneously broken due to a set of scalar multiplets.
+On the other hand, the most up-to-date data from neutrino oscillation experiments shows that the reactor mixing angle is relatively large, $\theta_{13} \sim 8^{\textrm{o}}$~\cite{Tanabashi:2018oca}.
+As a result, the models mentioned have been improved in order to generate a non-zero value of $\theta_{13}$ as well as leptogenesis; see, for example the models with $A_4$ symmetry given in Refs.~\cite{Altarelli:2005yx,Altarelli:2012ss,Ma:2012xp,Chen:2012st,Ahn:2013mva}, where higher-order corrections to fermion mass matrices were considered.
+However, according to these works, just the inclusion of higher-order corrections would not produce such a large value of $\theta_{13}$ consistent with experiment.
+Improved models with modular $A_4$ symmetry groups have also been constructed recently to explain the neutrino oscillation data~\cite{Novichkov:2018yse,Ding:2019zxk}.
+On the other side, several models were built by adding new sources of $A_4$ breaking at the leading orders into the original $A_4$ models~\cite{Altarelli:2005yx}, so that they can esuccessfully xplain both experimental values of $\theta_{13}$ and leptogenesis; see, for example, Refs. \cite{Adhikary:2008au,Karmakar:2015jza, Chen:2012st, Morisi:2013qna, Karmakar:2014dva}, and a list of other models reviewed in Ref.~\cite{Barry:2010zk}.
+In particular, a soft breaking $A_4$ term was introduced in Ref.~\cite{Adhikary:2008au}, three singlet flavons were used in Refs. \cite{Karmakar:2015jza, Chen:2012st}, and two singlet flavons $\xi, \xi'$ transform as $1, 1'$ of the $A_4$ in Refs.~\cite{Chen:2012st, Morisi:2013qna, Karmakar:2014dva} in order to accommodate with the present neutrino data.
+However, leptogenesis was not studied in Ref. \cite{Morisi:2013qna}, while in Ref.~\cite{Karmakar:2014dva}, to explain conventional leptogenesis the authors considered the contribution of the next-to-leading order (NLO) corrections to the right-handed neutrino (RHN) mass matrix in the suppersymmetry framework.
+Namely, two new NLO terms corresponding to two new independent parameters were introduced by hand, then their allowed values were investigated to guarantee successful leptogenesis, leading to a prediction that the RHN mass scale is around $\mathcal{O}(10^{13})$ GeV.
+But these terms will not survive in other models where new charge assignments of discrete symmetries are chosen to cancel them.
+In addition, it seems that this approach still needs more independent parameters than an alternative presented in Ref.~\cite{Adhikary:2008au}, where a single softly broken $A_4$ term was added into the original model to successfully solve both neutrino data and leptogenesis, leading to a prediction of the RHN mass scale of $O(10^{13})$ GeV.
+The model mentioned in Ref.~\cite{Adhikary:2008au} is the simplest extension of the original one discussed in Ref.~\cite{Altarelli:2005yx}.